Belluxx/Bruty/README.md

 # Bruty
-Basic bruteforce dictionary generator written in C++
+Basic bruteforce dictionary generator written in C++, with a focus on maximum efficiency and generation speed.

 ## Features
 - Various charsets available